Totenfluch/Totenfluch.github.io/README.md

-Christian Ziegler is the Chief Technology Officer of StableLab, analyzing Decentralized Autonomous Organizations.
-Prevously, he worked as researcher at the Technical University of Munich (TUM), where he wrote his doctoral thesis on Decentralized Autonomous Organizations.
+Dr. Christian Ziegler is the Chief Technology Officer of StableLab, analyzing Decentralized Autonomous Organizations.
+Previously, he worked as a researcher at the Technical University of Munich (TUM), where he earned his doctorate (Dr.) with summa cum laude for his research on [Decentralized Autonomous Organizations](https://mediatum.ub.tum.de/?id=1735939).
 In 2018, he co-founded Blockcurators GmbH, which specializes in social wallets and social media marketing scaling to 60k MAU, single-handedly developing the software, before EOL.
 His previous peer-reviewed published scientific research includes a [A Taxonomy of DAOs](https://mediatum.ub.tum.de/doc/1709396/document.pdf), [scoring methodologies for DAOs](https://www.mdpi.com/1911-8074/16/7/330), [a network analysis of DAOS](https://mediatum.ub.tum.de/doc/1742459/document.pdf), [a classification of DAO proposals using LLMs](https://arxiv.org/abs/2401.07059), a [token based communication system](https://dl.acm.org/doi/10.1145/3639058), and a [research agenda for DAOs](https://arxiv.org/abs/2312.17197).

 ## Peer-Reviewed Publications